google-github-actions/upload-cloud-storage/README.md

 ## Prerequisites

 -   This action requires Google Cloud credentials that are authorized to upload blobs to the specified bucket.
 See the Authorization section below for more information.

+-   This action runs using Node 16.
+If you are using self-hosted GitHub Actions runners, you must use runner version [2.285.0](https://github.com/actions/virtual-environments) or newer.

 ## Usage